Floor Conveyors

 - Loose clothing, jewelry, or long hair must be secured.

-- Determine the cause
+- Identify the cause.

 Commissioning

-- Perform a visual inspection of the system
+- Perform a visual inspection of the system.

-- Unlock the emergency stop switch
+- Disengage the emergency stop switch

-- Turn on the control system
+- Power on the control system.

-- Select operating mode: Automatic or Manual
+- Select operating mode: Automatic or Manual.

-- Trigger the start command
+- Initiate the start command

 Operation